Article at a Glance

 This year, partying and poor food choices had me feeling like I was coming down with something, so I reached for the zinc.

-Our Immune Engine product contains 4 mg of zinc (2 mg if you take one pill), which as we will see in a moment, is actually a perfect dose for most people, but I felt like I needed more, so I “mega-dosed” with a couple 50 mg days.
+I took a product that contains 4 mg of zinc (2 mg if you take one pill), which as we will see in a moment, is actually a perfect dose for most people, but I felt like I needed more, so I “mega-dosed” with a couple 50 mg days.
 I never did end up getting sick.
 In fact, I rebounded spectacularly and ended up feeling amazing.

 50 mg of zinc is a large dose.